Destination Report: Costa Rica

 • The Dry Season runs from December to May.
 It is typically sunny with little rain.
 Average temperature will be in the 70’s in the central plateau and 80’s on the coast.

-What can you experience in Costa Rica?
+What else can you experience in Costa Rica?

 Mountains and Active Volcanoes – including Volcan Irazu, the highest volcano in Costa Rica.
 Only 45 minutes from San Jose, with 5 distinct craters.
 On a clear day, you can see both the Caribbean Sea and the Pacific Ocean from this majestic volcano.
 The most well known, Volcan Arenal, amazes visitors with a show of ash and fiery rock.
 The spectacle becomes even more dramatic at night.
-A not-to-miss attraction is the hot springs at the Tabacon Resort.

 Popular activities in the mountain area would be biking, mountain climbing, birdwatching and hiking.